GeoNode/documentation/install/advanced/core/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This is the most basic installation of GeoNode.
 It won't use any external server like ``Apache Tomcat``, ``PostgreSQL`` or ``HTTPD``.

-It will run locally against a file-system based ``Spatialite`` database.

 First of all we need to prepare a new Python Virtual Environment